mattseabrook/t7gtools/README.md

 <img src="https://www.mattseabrook.net/github/t7gtools/asciihouse.png">

+## Overview

 This project is a set of non-commercial "mods" and "tools" I've developed for [The 7th Guest](https://en.wikipedia.org/wiki/The_7th_Guest).
 They are strictly for educational and entertainment purposes, and require a legal copy of the original 1991 game to use.

-## Overview

-The primary reason for this project was for me to dive back into C++ head first with some interesting subject matter.
-Through these experiments I have explored file I/O, compression, streaming, and efficient low-level use of resources.

 This document covers the full taxonomy of my custom C++ software, as well as my research into ```The 7th Guest```.